schne324/sortable-grid/README.md

 $ git clone https://github.com/schne324/sortable-grid.git
 ```

-Then open `demo.html` in your browser.
+Then open `demo/index.html` in your browser.

 ## Rebuilding the Plugin

 Requires [nodejs](http://nodejs.org)

-If you wish to modify the plugin, make your changes to `index.js`.
-If you wish to modify the demo, make your changes to `demo.jade`.
+If you wish to modify the plugin, make your changes to `src/index.js`.
+If you wish to modify the demo, make your changes to `demo/index.jade`.

-In either case, when you are finished, build by running:
+In either case, when you are finished, rebuild by running:

 ```bash
 $ node build